Master’s Students – Page 5 – UW Graduate School Skip to content

 Application process

 All application materials will be submitted online directly by the applicant; be sure to select the University of Washington as your current institution.
-We encourage you to seek application feedback from our office prior to submitting your materials.
+We encourage you to attend an information session and our UW application writing workshop prior to submitting your materials.

 Apply for the Boren Fellowship